DNA

 Alfred Hershey and Martha Chase showed that bacteriophage DNA, not protein, infects cells

-T2 is a virus that infects E. coli cells; viruses that infect prokaryotic cells are called bacteriophage or phage.
-Bacteriophages are composed of just proteins and a DNA molecule packaged inside the phage.
+The bacteriophage T2 is a virus that infects E. coli cells.
+Bacteriophages, viruses that infect prokaryotic cells, are composed only of a protein capsule that contains a DNA molecule.

-Left: bacteriophage proteins are labeled with 35S; right: phage DNA is labeled with 32P.
-Labeled phage were incubated briefly with cells to allow attachment and injection of genetic material into the cells.
-A bar blender was used to shear off the attached phage shells from the cells.
+In this visual explanation of the Hershey and Chase experiment, bacteriophage proteins are labeled with sulfur-35 (35S; left panel) while phage DNA is labeled with phosphorus-32 (32P; right panel).
+The radioactively labeled phage were incubated briefly with cells to allow attachment and injection of genetic material into the cells.
+A kitchen blender was used to shear off the attached phage shells from the cells.
 Centrifugation pelleted the cells, leaving the phage shells suspended in the supernatant fraction.
 Radioactive phosphorus pelleted with the cells, but radioactive sulfur remained in the supernatant.
 Image from wikipedia, by Thomasione, with GFDL or CC-BY-SA license.

 Hershey & Chase radioactively labeled either bacteriophage proteins (using radioactive sulfur) or bacteriophage DNA (using radioactive phosphate) and showed that labeled DNA entered infected cells, whereas labeled protein stayed outside.
 “Blending” refers to the use of a kitchen blender to shear off the attached bacteriophage particles from the infected cells.
 (This experiment is how bar blenders became standard equipment in microbiology and molecular biology labs.)